kingazm/breathee/README.md

 # How to access?

-Breathe is currently deployes via GitHub Pages module, so it can be direcly viewed via link below:
+Breathe is currently deployed via GitHub Pages, so it can be direcly viewed and tested via link below:

 https://kingazm.github.io/breathee/homePage.htm